sdhealthconnect/leap-demos/hl7-fhir-connectathon-jan2021-consent-track/README.md

 This project hosts the technical requirements and test artifacts for the Consent Management and Enforcement Services Track of the HL7® FHIR® Connectathon in January.

 ## Goal
-This track is a follow-on to previous September 2020 connectathon and again will focus on using FHIR consent in a number of key use cases including but not limited the use of a Consent Decision Service for use case around privacy, consent for treatment, and participation is research.
-In addition aspects of Consent Enforcement, Sharing, and discovery will be explored.
+This track is a follow-on to previous September 2020 connectathon and again will utilize FHIR consent in a number of key use cases including but not limited the use Consent to "Share", Consent to "Treat", Consent for "Research", and "Advanced Directives".
+The use of FHIR based Consent Decision Service(CDS), Consent Enforcement Services(CES), Security Labeling Services(SLS), and Privacy Protective Services(PPS) previously demostrated again will lay the foundation for this track.
+In addition, we will investigate Patient, and Point-of-Care effacing tools and services, how the interact with workflow and these foundational FHIR services.

 ## Registration
 Registration for the January Virtual HL7 FHIR® Connectathon is now open!
 Early-bird rates are currently $150 for members and $250 for non-members and will end on December 30th, 2020.
 After December 30th the rates will increase to $250 for members and $375 for non-members.